 5. Start using lunch boxes and containers

 This one applies more to children in Early years.
 Pack their lunch in their lunch box and allow them to practice opening their lunch box and any packed food.
 You’ll be able to show them any sneaky secrets for opening packets or tricky containers.
 It can be useful to slightly open the packet for them to make it easier.
 There is nothing worse than the over-zealous opening of a chip or pop corn packet and most of it going on the floor!
 Or the little one who’s too shy to ask the teacher to help open anything.
-We’ll be using the Fridge to Go lunch box again this year!
-I don’t think you can beat it in our hot climate for keeping food cold.

 6. Stock the freezer